mailysvh/ChessASPAngular/README.md

 ## Description:
 Chess Tournament Application with Responsive UI with AngularJS (+ accordion menu).
 Connects to local Database with Entity Framework.

 Current main tables:

+`Player`
+ - List + Details (+ Update ongoing)
- - Player
+ - Add

+`Tournament`
+ - List + Details (+ Update ongoing)
- - Tournament
+ - Add

-You can login to the app (only the admin adds users) and the login button disappears.
+There is an accordion nav on the left.
+You can login to the app with the button on the right, and the login button disappears (I planned on adding more validators).

-View list, add to table, remove from table, view details of players or tournaments.
-(Update ongoing)
+Forms are sent with observables by the service to the backend in ASP.NET.

 ![Chess Application Angular](chess2.JPG)
 ![Chess Application Angular](chess3.JPG)